 Ignoring the dark circles under my eyes and my bed head, I swayed my hips and pouted my lips in an attempt to be alluring.
 Good grief.
 I have moves like the tin man.
 I stretched the delicate fabric across my middle.
-Will this little number even fit anymore?
+Would this little number even fit anymore?

 Rather than cry, I laughed and channeled my inner Gracie Hart.
 Hands on my hips, I wiggled an eyebrow.
 “You think I’m gorgeous.
 You want to kiss me.
 You think I’m sexy.
 You want to—”

 I bit my lip and glanced at the reflection behind me as heat flooded my cheeks.
 My three-year-old daughter stared, her brown eyes wide.
 Her curly blonde hair a mop on top of her head.
 She spoke around the thumb in her mouth.
 “Pwetty pwincess dwess, Mama.
 Mine?
 I wear it?”

 “Uhhh….”
 I slipped my arms out of the straps, wadded the sheer lingerie, and dropped it discreetly in the hamper.
 “You want some Cheerios, Sweetie?
 Let’s get you breakfast.”
 I ushered her out of my room, hoping she’s not scarred forever by my awkward mom moves.

 On the way to the kitchen I tried not to think about how long it would take to clean up the mess.
 The mess I should have gotten to the night before, but I was too tired.
 Toys, kid clothes, and sippy cups littered the ground like casualties of war.